cabrerac/ukaifellows/index.md

 title: "UK AI ATI Fellows Community"
 ---

-<p>The AI ATI Fellows is a community of researchers from the United Kingdom.
-The main focus of this community's research is on the development and application of artificial intelligence and machine learning.</p>
+The AI ATI Fellows is a community of researchers from the United Kingdom.
+The main focus of this community's research is on the development and application of artificial intelligence and machine learning.

-<p>This website presents the past and upcoming events where the AI ATI Fellows community ahres knowledge and experiences from different research projects around the UK.</p>
+This website presents the past and upcoming events where the AI ATI Fellows community ahres knowledge and experiences from different research projects around the UK.

-<h3>Upcoming Events</h3>
+###Upcoming Events

-<h3>Past Events</h3>
+###Past Events